FROM HER EYES A DOCTRINE

 [Hamlet, Act II, Scene 2]

-There are, I suspect, more of these connections than I am consciously aware of, so I would like to turn to more modern works to which I am indebted.
+In addition to these, there are, I suspect, more literary connections than I am consciously aware of, so I would like to turn to more modern works to which I am indebted.
 There is, of course, a whole genre of apocalyptic (and post-apocalyptic) literature, but there were two works in particular to which I wanted to doff my hat.
 The first is William Hope Hodgson's The Night Land, published in 1912.
 I could not possibly hope to do this work justice; you must read it for yourself.
 But I wanted to capture some of the solemn horror of a world gone dark, which in Hodgson's work is quite literally true, as the Sun itself has ceased to burn.
 Readers of that book may recall the moment the Ten Thousand go out of the Great Gate to rescue the Youths who had left the Great Redoubt on an ill-advised mission.
 A similar moment of majestic horror and bravery appears when Leonidas, prepares with his fellow 13-year-olds to break the siege of Budapest, surrounded by Muslim armies:

 "I see a sergeant-major, a huge bear of a man, and hear his deep voice singing the Attolite Portas.
 It was the ancient hymn Open the Gates, taken from the Descent into Hell.
 Other veterans joined in.
 When the line came, 'It is the Lord, strong and mighty in battle,' those heavy gates creaked open.
 There, before us, lay the Night Land."